galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 If you are not using a discipline specific metadata schema, then, to ensure that your learning materials are appropriately described using a common approach, you should adopt the:

-  <a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%201%20%E2%80%93%20Prepare/02-Preparing%20FAIR%20Learning%20Objects/02-Preparing%20FAIR%20Learning%20Objects/#rda-minimal-metadata-for-learning-resources" class="btn btn-primary btn-lg btn-block">Go to the RDA Minimal Metadata Set for Learning Resources description details</a>
+  <a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%201%20%E2%80%93%20Prepare/02-Preparing%20FAIR%20Learning%20Objects/02-Preparing%20FAIR%20Learning%20Objects/#rda-minimal-metadata-for-learning-resources" class="btn btn-primary stretched-link">Go to the RDA Minimal Metadata Set for Learning Resources description details</a>

 The following are the fields described in the RDA Minimal Metadata Set divided into three categories: